 My next best animal was a rabbit, they were much easier to imagine converting to a fort for my small noggin.
 So I drew up plans for a rabbit shaped structure that would sit in the dog kennel area (approximately 8x15ish feet).
 I drew it up a hundred different ways and I remember my dad helping and thinking it was cool… at least encouraging me… it wasn’t cool enough to buy for him, but cool still.

 That plan never worked out, I had to stay a resident at my folk’s place for another 10-12 years :), I was bummed!

 I got pretty distracted from those plans by going to school but I always stayed passionate about building and design.
 I ended up going to school to be an architect.
-I am, right now in my internship period, I recently started taking my exams to get my license and while studying I realized just how much I DON’T know.
+I am, right now in my internship period, I recently started taking my exams to get my license.
+While studying I realized just how much I DON’T know.
 Not only in terms of what is on the exams but I don’t have a ton of ‘real world’ experience with a lot of the products and sciences I shamelessly promote.
 I want to build this tiny house in an effort to learn ACTUAL construction as well as to give me a baseline for understanding pros and cons for various building systems such as solar power, radiant heat, alternative sewage management etc. I want to document the construction process but also make a record of actual pros and cons of various systems as they function.
 In theory, I know a lot about these things, in reality I don’t.
 This is the main reason I am building this.